 That additional information could provide an angle or news hook they hadn’t previously considered, making your story or game worth covering.

-TIP 12: INCLUDE EVERYTHING MEDIA AND INFLUENCERS NEED TO CREATE THE COVERAGE YOU WANT
+INCLUDE EVERYTHING MEDIA AND INFLUENCERS NEED TO CREATE THE COVERAGE YOU WANT

 Whether you’re after a news post, feature piece or review, ensure your email contains all the information the journalist or influencer will need to create the content you want.